1992 Pacific typhoon season: Retirement

-Due to extensive damage caused by Typhoon Omar in Guam, the name was later retired and was replaced by Oscar and was first used in the 1995 season.
+Due to extensive damage caused by Omar in Guam, the name was later retired and was replaced by Oscar and was first used in the 1995 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 1992.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.